univention/univention-corporate-server/doc/architecture/services/portal.rst

 .. index::
    pair: ucs portal; dependencies

+The UCS portal depends on the Univention Directory Listener, :ref:`services-udm`, the *UCS group membership cache*, and the *UCS Portal tile cache*. :numref:`services-ucs-portal-dependencies-table` lists the depending services and their packages:

+..
+TODO : Add reference, once Univention Directory Listener is ready.
    The UCS portal depends on the :ref:`services-listener`, :ref:`services-udm`, the *UCS group membership cache*, and the *UCS Portal tile cache*.
    :numref:`services-ucs-portal-dependencies-table` lists the depending services and their packages:

 .. _services-ucs-portal-dependencies-table: